Curriculum Policy of the Faculty of Science

-The Kyoto University Faculty of Science has the educational mission of helping students acquire a fundamental understanding of the natural sciences, integrate and pool their knowledge, think for themselves, and develop an affinity for the assimilation and creative application of fresh knowledge.
-To properly achieve this mission, the Faculty has adopted an educational policy that strives to encourage a gradual process of specialization based on a framework as the whole science discipline without dividing it.
-First- and second-year students complete a wide variety of courses in general education and science fundamentals and assimilate the scholastic ability required for advanced study in their chosen specializations.
+To properly achieve this mission, the faculty has adopted an educational policy that strives to encourage a gradual process of specialization.
+In this system, first- and second-year students complete a wide variety of courses in general education and science fundamentals and acquire the scholastic ability required for advanced study in their chosen specializations.
 At this stage, students are expected to discover those academic fields that best match with their aptitude and abilities.
 Third- and fourth-year students put more emphasis on study in their chosen majors while continuing to pursue study in related fields.
 With each passing year, students deepen their expertise.
 Ultimately, the goal is to enable students to directly engage in a facet of advanced research activity within a specialized field.

 To achieve these educational objectives, we prepare our curriculum in line with the following policies.

-- Students select liberal arts, language, and health and physical education courses from the university's Liberal Arts and General Education Courses and complete those courses primarily during their first and second years of enrollment.
+- Students select several Liberal Arts courses such as humanities, social sciences, foreign languages, etc., and complete those courses preferably during their first and second years of enrollment.

-- To foster the process of gradual specialization, courses deemed universally essential to all science fields as well as the introductory courses in the curriculum for each specialization are arranged in a sequence as elementary-level courses for first- and second-year students.
+- In order to make the process of gradual specialization possible, courses deemed essential across all science fields as well as introductory courses for each specialization are incorporated as specialized fundamental courses for first- and second-year students

-- By the end of their second year, students must choose the division into which they will be placed (divisional enrollment): Mathematics, Physics and Astronomy, Earth and Planetary Sciences, Chemistry, or Biological Sciences.
-The curriculum is arranged so that third-year students can participate in lecture, laboratory, and seminar courses in fundamentals of the fields covered by each division.
+- By the end of their second year, students choose the major they will be affiliated with: Mathematical Sciences, Physics and Astrophysics, Earth and Planetary Sciences, Chemistry, or Biological Sciences.
+The curriculum is arranged so that third-year students can participate in lectures, exercises, laboratory experiments and other courses on the fundamentals of the fields covered by each major.
 Furthermore, consideration has been given to ensuring that students face no barriers to the study of subjects in related fields.